tueimage/essential-skills/numpy-scipy-matplotlib.md

     </p></details>

-* the second row of the matrix?
+* The second row of the matrix?

     <details><summary>Answer</summary><p>